MKen212/fundraiser/README.md

 The dApp has the following pages:
 - Home - Provides an overview of the application and how the process works for Fund Raisers and Contributors
 - New Contract - Provides the ability to deploy a new FundRaiser Smart Contract onto the Ethereum Blockchain by supplying the contract duration, initial payment duration, goal and minimum contribution level for the fundraising campaign
-- Existing Contract - Provides the ability to view the current status and interact with an existing contract already deployed, including making contributions
+- Existing Contract - Provides the ability to view the current status and interact with an existing contract already deployed, including making contributions, getting a refund (if allowed) and changing the contract owner
 - Spending Requests - Provides the ability for the contract owner to raise spending requests, for contributors to vote on them, and once approved for the funds to be released

+In addition there are two pop-up tools:
+- Block Converter - This provides a conversion between number of blocks and duration (in Days/Hours/Minutes) based on the current network block time, which can be set manually or uses the current Network Average Block Time from Etherscan
+- Wei Converter - A simple converter between Wei, Ether and USD based on the current rates published in Etherscan

 ## FundRaiser Smart Contract functionality
 For a complete overview of the FundRaiser Smart Contract functionality please see the FundRaiser [README.md](contracts/README.md) file.